 What Happens if the Governor Grants Your Pardon?

-If the Governor grants your pardon, we will then begin the expungement process, which will result in a removal of all criminal records associated with the arrest and conviction of the crime or crimes for which you have received the pardon.
+If the Governor grants your pardon, the expungement process begins, resulting in a removal of all criminal records associated with the arrest and conviction of the crime.

 How Long Will My Pardons Case Take?

 Due to the high volume of pardon applications, the process is lengthy.
-The approximate lengths of time to complete each stage of the pardons process is set forth below.
-Keep in mind these time frames are only approximations and due vary.
+Completion of each stage of the pardons process is set forth below, and these time frames are only approximations and may vary.

 - Approximately 2-3 years from time an application is submitted until it is before the Board of Pardons for merit reviews.